Meijix/Meijix/README.md

 - ⚡ Fun fact: ...
 -->
 ## 💫 About Me:
 I´m a math student.
+Particularly learning about numerical integration methods for ODEs and PDEs.
 Currently learning software development.
 - 🚀🔭 My interest areas are rocketry and physics.
 - ⚡😄 I'm curious about the latest tendencies in tech.